 - Peppermint – the taste and aroma of peppermint can stimulate our moods, the mind and the body.

-What should I consider when choosing my own fragrance?
+What should I consider when choosing my own perfume and fragrance?

 There are several items that need to be considered and questions to answer when choosing a fragrance for your brand.

 1. What is the personality of my company or product?